PRECIOUS-Gold steady, seen vulnerable after strong U.S. jobs data

 PALLADIUM AT 13-YEAR HIGH

-Other precious metals saw spot palladium rise as high as $865 an ounce, its highest since February 2001, before steadying at $857.50 an ounce.
+Other precious metals saw spot palladium rise as high as $865 an ounce, its highest since February 2001, before steadying up 0.7 percent at $860.50 an ounce.

 Palladium, which along with platinum is used in catalytic converters in vehicle engines, was boosted by data earlier in the week that U.S. auto sales hit an eight-year high in June.